Ekinrin-Adde: Education

 Ekinrin-Adde has various primary and secondary schools.
 Most of the old ones were established through communal efforts and by collaboration with early missionaries.
-Among the very notable ones is Baptist High School, established by missionary John B. Hill, and his son Baker.
+Among the very notable ones is Baptist High School, established by the community in conjunction with the missionary John B. Hill.

-Kings and Traditional Rulers
+Kings and traditional rulers

+Ekinrin-Adde is the only community in the entire Kogi state with two first class Kings serving the community.